PySimpleGUI/PySimpleGUI/docs/cookbook.md

     """
      Demo_Toolbar - A floating toolbar with quick launcher     One cool PySimpleGUI demo.
 Shows borderless windows, grab_anywhere, tight button layout
-     You can setup a specific program to launch when a button is clicked, or use the Combobox to select a .py file found in the root folder, and run that file.  """
+     You can setup a specific program to launch when a button is clicked or use the Combo box to select a .py file found in the root folder, and run that file.  """

     ROOT_PATH = './'